mauriora/Announcements-Bar-Extension/README.md

 [components/Announcements.tsx](./src/extensions/announcements/components/Announcements.tsx) exports the function component `Announcements`.
 It creates the global `ErrorBoundary` with `AnnouncementsLoader` as child.

 `AnnouncementsLoader` shows a spinner until the models are loaded.
 Then it creates react contexts for acknkowledged announcements and the announcements.
 The child of the contexts is the `AnnouncementsList`.

+#### AnnouncementsList

+[components/AnnouncementsList.tsx](./src/extensions/announcements/components/AnnouncementsList.tsx) exports the function component `AnnouncementsList`.
+It handles the acknowlegment of Announcements and renders a stack of `AnnouncementContent`.